apache/apisix/docs/en/latest/FAQ.md

 ## Why there are a lot of "failed to fetch data from etcd, failed to read etcd dir, etcd key: xxxxxx" errors in error.log?

-First please make sure the network between APISIX and etcd cluster is not partitioned.
+First please make sure the network between Apache APISIX and etcd cluster is not partitioned.

 If the network is healthy, please check whether your etcd cluster enables the [gRPC gateway](https://etcd.io/docs/v3.4.0/dev-guide/api_grpc_gateway/).
 However, The default case for this feature is different when use command line options or configuration file to start etcd server.